2026 Rotating Car Seats Comparison: Find Your Best Match

 Best For: NOT RECOMMENDED

-Comments: Until we know more, we are not recommending the Turn and Go 360 at this time due to our observation of issues that could contribute to gross misuse, and a “Basic” crash test rating from Consumer Reports on its sister seat, the Maxi-Cosi Emme 360.
+Comments: Until we know more, we are not recommending the Turn and Go 360 at this time due to our observation of issues that could contribute to gross misuse, and a “Basic” crash test rating from Consumer Reports on its sister seat, the Maxi-Cosi Emme 360 (now the Maxi-Cosi Andi 360).
 Simply put, there are better rotating seat options available.

 Car Seats That Only Rotate When Rear-Facing